 For example, if you have 3 different errands to run one week - post a letter, buy a gift and return library books - the aim is to do them all in one session or outing, rather than over the entire week, in order to be more efficient with your time.

 If you’ve got a few different phone calls to make, you could get them all done in one sitting, as you’re already sitting down with your phone (and possibly a calendar or diary), and you’re in that frame of mind for making calls.
-The same goes with computer tasks, whether it’s filling out an online form, paying a bill or making an online appointment, if you do all of these similar tasks in one sitting, it is a more effective use of your time.
+The same goes with computer tasks, whether it’s filling out an online form, paying a bill or making an online appointment - if you do all of these similar tasks in one sitting, it's a more effective use of your time.

 I find the best time to plan out my upcoming week is on a Sunday evening, when the ‘busy-ness’ of the weekend is over, and I can focus on the week ahead.
 Along with categorizing the different errands, I also prioritize my top 3 tasks for the week to make sure I definitely get these things done.
 These tasks have already been listed in the categories, but they are my ‘must-do’s’ for the week - even if I get through nothing else, I’ll at least have accomplished something!
 I like to have 2 copies of the planner pinned on my cork board - the current week and the following week, so I can automatically pop in anything that can be left for the next week when/if it arises.

-The Productivity Pack has a few different layouts for weekly planning, as I know that one method or layout doesn’t always suit every person.
-So you can experiment or mix it up with the different weekly planner layouts - whether that’s categorizing task types; separating tasks into days of the week; or assigning 3 top priorities for each day, it’s up to you to choose what suits best.
+The Productivity Pack has a few different layouts for weekly planning, as I know that one method or layout doesn’t suit every person.
+So you can experiment or mix it up with the different weekly planner layouts - whether that’s categorizing task types; separating tasks into days of the week; or assigning 3 top priorities for each day, it’s up to you!

 2 | Setting 90-day Goals